vinipsmaker/tufao/README.md

 ## NEWS

+Version 1.0
+  * Url and QueryString removed in favor of QUrl
+  * Headers refactored to inherit from QMultiHash instead of QMultiMap

 Version 0.4:
   * Using CMake build system
    * Changes to allow parallel Tufão installations (if major versions differs)